 Numerous North Carolina residents worry if they’ll have enough money in retirement.
 If you are nearing retirement years and preparing to end your marriage, you may find yourself even more concerned about your financial position, as well as wondering if retiring when you want is still an option.
 While you and your spouse will have to equitably divide your assets, which generally includes funds in your retirement accounts, there is one retirement benefit you may not have to worry about splitting with your spouse — your Social Security.

-Social Security has a that is intended to offer financial support to spouses who have not worked or earned less than their marital partner over the years.
+Social Security has a spousal benefit that is intended to offer financial support to spouses who have not worked or earned less than their marital partner over the years.
 The payment of this benefit doesn’t work the way most might think.
 You will still get your full Social Security benefit.

 How do Social Security spousal benefits work?